Keldandorin/Iot-Kurs/README.md

 ###### tags: `planning` `examination`
 ---
 **Table of Contents**
-[TOC]
-## Tutorial on how to build a temperature and humidity sensor

-Give a short and brief overview of what your project is about.
-What needs to be included:

-- [ ] Title
-- [ ] Your name and student credentials (xx666xxx)
-- [ ] Short project overview
-- [ ] How much time it might take to do (approximation)
+> - [IDEA]
+> - [Objectives]
+> - [Material]
+> - [Environment setup]

 ### Idea
-I started this project as a beehive counter planning to make some modifications on a already existing project called Easy Bee Counter found here https://github.com/hydronics2/2019-easy-bee-counter.
-Plan was to make it a little smaller then the original, use a loopy4 as main board  and  LoRaWAN® (Long Range Wide Area Network) as my communication protocol.
+I started this project as a beehive counter planning to make some modifications on a already existing project called Easy Bee Counter found [here](https://github.com/hydronics2/2019-easy-bee-counter).
+Plan was to make it a little smaller then the original, use a [Pycom Lopy4](https://pycom.io/product/lopy4/) as main board  and  [LoRaWAN®](https://lora-alliance.org/about-lorawan/) as my communication protocol.

 But sins I have problem getting all the required components in time I was forced to rethink and use what components I got at home.
 With that in mind I changed Idea to a measure water level in my old hand dug well.
 The Idea is to use an Ultra Sonic Distance Sensor, HC-SR04.
 Make a box for it so I can Mount it just under the well lid and establish a “normal” water level distance.
 After that I plan to trigger readings to keep track hon how much water I user in my well.
- I can then integrate these measures in my Home Assistant (Home Assistant (home-assistant.io) Controller to make Automations based on water level ex.
+ I can then integrate these measures in my [Home Assistant](home-assistant.io) Controller to make automations based on water level ex.
 Stop watering my garden plants.
 I can also based on measures taken see how fast my well is refilled

 ### Objectives